jfaure/Irie-lang/README.md

 Array-oriented subtyping calculus of inductive constructions for high-performance distributed systems.

 ## Subtyping
-Subtyping describes data flow explicitly and gives us more accurate types.
-Subtyping allows us to cleanly represent many desirable features.
-The key principle is that a subtyping relation (A <: B) is a proof of the existence of a function (A -> B), which the compiler can automatically call for us.
-Benefits of subtypes include the following:
+Subtyping describes data flow explicitly and allows more accurate types, notably we can cleanly represent many desirable features, listed below.
+The key principle is that a subtyping relation (A <: B) is a proof of the existence of a function (A -> B), which the compiler can automatically call.
+Some points about subtyping:
 * Records with more fields are subtypes of those with less fields
 * Sum types with less fields are subtypes of those with more
 * Subtyping relations on algebraic data (records and sum types) are useful for proof irrelevance, quantitative type theory, and so forth